soitgoes/echo-dns/README.md

 - The server runs on port 53 by default, which requires root privileges on most systems
 - To run without root privileges, change the port in the configuration file
-- The server only handles A record queries (IPv4 addresses)
+- The server handles A record queries (IPv4 addresses) and CNAME records
+- Static CNAME records take precedence over dynamic IP conversion
 - Invalid IP addresses return NXDOMAIN responses
+- Supports SOA and NS queries for proper DNS delegation